Growing Orchids Indoors with Practical Orchid Plants Care!

 After October 2009, the purple orchids plant shown her eleven beautiful purple flower buds again and she had her full bloom in February 2010.

-We discovered that, if you change her standing place in the dark, she will not notice.
+We discovered that, if you change her standing place in the dark at night, she will not notice.

 On 15th April 2010, she started blooming again with her seven brand new orchid flower buds.
 On 22nd May 2010, the plant was still in her full bloom.
 Amazing right?